istio/istio.io/content/en/about/contribute/shortcodes/index.md

     */>}}
 {{< /text >}}

-The `link` and `caption` fields are required, but the shortcode supports optional fields, for example:
+The `link` and `caption` fields are required, but the shortcode also supports optional fields, for example:

 {{< text html >}}